cdmandrews/cdmandrews.github.io/3301/project-1.md

 - **Use design elements and graphics** (such as headings, color, layout) to highlight key information, reinforce relationships in your content, and make your fact sheet easy to read and visually appealing.
 - **Use text structures** (such as titles, subtitles, footnotes, and other elements) to clarify the audience, purpose, and scope of your text as well as present its content.
-- **Format** your fact sheet so that it fits on a single page in Word.
+- **Format** your fact sheet so that it fits on no more than 2 pages in Word.
 - **Proofread** your document; your work should be free from all surface errors.
 - *Do not turn in a docuent with double-spaced, 12pt Times New Roman manuscript formatting, a school-type heading, etc.*